larrycameron80/dao/README.md

     npm install
     npm run start

-Your are now running a local dev server of Talao DAO, connected to the Ropsten network.
+You are now running a local dev server of Talao DAO, connected to the Ropsten network.
 If it didn't open a browser tab automatically, go to : http://localhost:3000

 ## Using a local dev blockchain